Georgia Deer Season 2023 [All You Need To Know!]

-In Georgia, there are many white-tailed deer, and humans are their only natural predators.
 Hunting is used to controlling the number of deer and keeps them below what the area can support, as well as to keep them from competing with other animals for food.
 With the revenue from hunting licenses and equipment sales, programs have been funded that focus on habitat restoration, population research, and hunter education.
-This helps keep the deer population healthy and protects the environment.
-The deer population and the health of the environment as a whole are both important to these plans.
+Here is a complete guide for this big game including dates, bag limits, regulations and more.

 Georgia Deer Hunting Season